Well, naturally I agreed to marry Mac despite our twenty year age difference.

 Don’t get me wrong – I still love them all!
 They’ve been the soundtrack to some of the best times in my life and when a song like Jane’s Addiction’s “Been Caught Stealing” comes on the radio in my car, I go off like a firecracker – pounding my hands on the steering wheel and frightening my children.

 It wasn’t until I was in my early thirties and actually moved to a rural area that country music made its way onto my radar.
-Then subsequently wormed it’s way into my heart.
-A couple of years into living in my new home town, I realized that honky-tonk had pretty much taken over my iPod, leaving The Clash, Bowie, countless British New Wave bands and Madonna lonely for play.
+Then. like the wrong kind of man, wormed its way into my heart.
+A couple of years later, I wokr up to find honky-tonk had pretty much taken over my iPod, leaving The Clash, Bowie, countless British New Wave bands and Madonna lonely for play.

 (The Rockabilly songs of the Stray Cats got to stay in the fold.)